This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Easy to use one-handed during nursing sessions.
+• Easy to clean and use one-handed, even during night feeds.

 Cons